“It’s just nice to know we have some money invested in a place that’s doing the world and me some good.”

 For many, the price of solar is not something they can pay for in one lump sum.
 Solar companies are aware of this.
 As a result, they have created relationships with financing companies they trust.

-If you have a credit score that is in the 700's or higher you should qualify for any solar loan.
-If, however, you have a credit score that is in the high 600s it is worth looking into.
-If you aren’t sure if your credit will qualify you can call and find out.
+If you have a credit score that is in the 700s, or higher, you should qualify for any solar loan.
+If, however, you have a credit score that is in the high 600s, it is still worth looking into.
+If you aren’t sure if your credit will qualify, you can call and find out.

 If all you did was install solar on your New Mexico home, you would save money.
 However, you can optimize your solar savings by completing high-energy activities when the sun is out.

 Some of these activities include running the dishwasher and laundry machines.
 If you have a delay timer on your appliances, you can set them to turn on in the middle of the day.
 If you don't have a delay timer, you can turn on these appliances during your lunch break.